 Those denied during the sale or transfer of a firearm may appeal the decision to TBI.
 The first step involves completing an appeal form and returning it to TBI.
-See additional information and Frequently Asked Questions by clicking the link in the menu to the left.
+See additional information and Frequently Asked Questions below.

 Completed appeal forms may be faxed to TBI at (615) 744-4660.